Come and see us at MCM London Comic Con on 25-27 October 2019 at ExCel London.

 There’s also a large car park (expensive because it’s London!).

-This is based on the provisional floor plan – sometimes it changes slightly in the final version, but here’s where to find me!
-Cakes with Faces will be in the North Hall on BA4, near the Pop Asia section.
+Here’s the official floor plan – Cakes with Faces will be in the North Hall on BA4, near the Pop Asia section.

 Is there Food?